-We used two questionnaires: the Epistemic Beliefs Questionnaire (EBQ) and the Motivated Strategies for Learning Questionnaire (MSLQ).
-The sample consisted of N=202 students from Alexandru Ioan Cuza University of Iaşi from different specializations (psychology, social work, mathematics, literature, physics, chemistry, pharmacy, geography etc.), with most respondents being N=90 (44.6%) from psychology and N=54 (26.7%) from social work.
+We used two questionnaires: the Epistemological Beliefs Questionnaire (EBQ) and the Motivated Strategies for Learning Questionnaire (MSLQ).
+The sample consisted of N=202 students from Alexandru Ioan Cuza University of Iaşi from different specializations (psychology, social work, mathematics, literature, physics, chemistry, and geography), with most respondents being N=90 (44.6%) from psychology and N=54 (26.7%) from social work.
 N=24 (11.9%) male students and N=178 (88.1%) female students responded to the questionnaires.

-We used two questionnaires as the main data collection method: the Epistemic Beliefs Questionnaire (EBQ), with 14 questions, and the Motivational Strategies for Learning Questionnaire (MSLQ), with 62 questions.
-The items were organized on a Likert scale with different stages: the EBQ had 5 stages (strongly disagree, disagree, neutral, agree and strongly agree), while the MSLQ was reported at 7 stages (not at all true, somewhat untrue, partly untrue, neutral, partly true, somewhat true and very true).
-The internal consistency resulting from the calculation of the Cronbach's alpha coefficient for both questionnaires yielded a value of $\alpha = 0.70$ , indicating good internal consistency.
+Epistemological Beliefs Questionnaire (EBQ) contains 14 items, organised on different dimensions of epistemic beliefs (Everyone should believe what the experts say; Theories that confirm my opinions are good theories), whereas the self-regulated learning was measured with the Motivational Strategies for Learning Questionnaire (MSLQ), that has 62 items (It is important for me to learn what is being taught in this class; I always try to understand what the teacher is saying even if it doesn't make sense).
+The items were organized on a Likert scale with different levels: the EBQ had 5 stages (strongly disagree, disagree, neutral, agree and strongly agree), while the MSLQ was reported at 7 stages (not at all true, somewhat untrue, partly untrue, neutral, partly true, somewhat true and very true).
+The internal consistency resulting from the calculation of the Cronbach's alpha coefficient for both questionnaires yielded a value of $\alpha = 0.70$, indicating good internal consistency.